Care & Handling

 - Humidity over 60%

-Do not store artwork in hot storage units, hot cars, etc. or hang art in high humid interior areas of your home such as showers/ bathrooms or near water pipes.
+Do not store artwork in hot storage units, hot cars, etc. or hang art in high humid interior areas of your home such as showers/ bathrooms or near water pipes that can burst.

 If you live in or near a possible flood zone, do not store artwork in lower cabinets/storage areas that are close to the floor.